-Maryland ran the MOVES3 NONROAD model for each county included in the Baltimore nonattainment area.
+Maryland ran the MOVES3 NONROAD model for Cecil County.
 The MOVES3 NONROAD model utilizes USEPA nonroad defaults for equipment populations and growth factors and interfaces with USEPA MOVES highway defaults for fuel specific parameters and climatological data.
 Maryland did not make any changes to the default values.